What Is House Hacking And Is It Something You Should Be Doing?

 Build An Accessory Dwelling Unit On Your Property

 You can also hack your house by building an accessory dwelling unit (ADU).
-Also called granny flats, teenager suites or in-law apartments, these separate living units will sometimes come with certain homes, presenting you with an opportunity to rent them out.
+These separate living units will sometimes come with certain homes, presenting you with an opportunity to rent them out.

-Homeowners with a detached garage or a basement with a separate entrance might want to consider converting those spaces into a rental unit geared toward short- or long-term rentals, or moving into the unit themselves and renting out the main house.
+Homeowners with a detached garage or a basement with a separate entrance might want to consider converting those spaces into a rental unit for short- or long-term rentals, or moving into the unit themselves and renting out the main house.

 Provide Rental Space On Your Property